 Sam Ellis is another big fan of Immersion Research decks.
 Here is an edit he has put together from a recent trip to Italy.

-My thoughts on the deck are as follows:
+My thoughts on the Immersion Research Royale are as follows: